khoih-prog/ATtiny_TimerInterrupt/README.md

  6. Selectable **TCB Clock FULL, HALF** depending on necessary accuracy
  6. Fix `multiple-definitions` linker error
  7. Optimize library code by using `reference-passing` instead of `value-passing`
- 8. Improve and customize examples for `Curiosity Nano AVRDA/AVRDB` boards to use on-board LED and SW
+ 8. Improve and customize examples for `AVR_CuriosityNano3217` boards to use on-board LED and SW
  9. Add notes `howto upload by drag-and-drop` to `CURIOSITY` virtual drive
 10. Using Serial for debugging with `AVR_CuriosityNano3217`
 11. Default to use `TCB0` in examples for boards having only 1 TCB Timer, such as `ATtiny817`, `ATtiny807`